 The English Department takes pride in serving as the university's primary resource for the teaching of writing.
 Through our rigorous First-Year Writing program (completed by all students at WCU), Writing-Emphasis English courses, Business Writing classes, and tutoring services provided at the Writing Center, we empower thousands of students each year to become better readers and researchers and more sophisticated wielders of the written word.

-Interested in declaring the English Major or adding one of our seven Minors?
+Interested in declaring the English Major or adding one of our eight Minors?
 Thinking of applying to our MA graduate program?
 Please contact us.
 Can't find the information you're looking for on our website?
 Please let us know.

 This annual list offers book and media suggestions from individual faculty and staff of the WCU English Department.
 There’s something here for every reader!View the 2016 Reading Picks